-By now, we’ve seen some impressive examples of what CSS Grid can do.
+By now, we’ve seen some impressive examples showing the power of CSS.
 But it seems like we’re just starting to scratch the surface of what this newfangled way of creating layouts is capable of.
 As designers continue to experiment, they’re not only finding ways to solve common roadblocks that were faced before CSS Grid was around, they’re also taking things a step further.
 What we’re beginning to see is the potential for implementing layouts that are quite unique and perhaps darn-near impossible using other methods.

 Let’s explore some CSS Grid examples that go well beyond the ordinary: